-Apricot Oil is rich in Linoleic Acid (around 50% to be exact), which makes it highly effective at treating the excess oil that gathers on oilier skin types.
-Linoleic acid also helps to breakdown the ‘plugs’ that trap excess sebum and dirt in our pores, opening them up and helping to clear our skin.
+Apricot Oil is rich in linoleic acid (around 50% to be exact), which makes it highly effective at treating the excess oil that gathers on oilier skin types.
+Linoleic acid also helps to breakdown the ‘plugs’ that trap excess sebum and dirt in our pores.
+It opens them up and helps to clear our skin.
 This is the best way to maintain a healthy complexion with oily skin types.

-I’d recommend blending it with Hemp Seed Oil or Evening Primrose Oil if you’re looking for a more effective treatment (or if you simply have a very oily skin type).
-However, when it comes to treating hair, Apricot oil is effective at removing germs and grime buildup but only when used in a careful mixture of other more ‘hair friendly oils.
+I’d recommend blending it with hemp seed oil or evening primrose oil if you’re looking for more effective treatment (or if you simply have a very oily skin type).
+However, when it comes to treating hair, apricot oil is effective at removing germs and grime buildup.
+This is only when you use it in a careful mixture of other more ‘hair-friendly oils.

-It’s actually suitable for both skin types (oily and dry -- including combination skin types) because it has a very low comedogenic rating.
-While it may not be as effective at killing off microbes and bacteria as Apricot Kernel Oil, it’s a great carrier oil and can be blended with Eucalyptus, Lemon and Lavender oil to make a more potent mixture.
+It’s actually suitable for most skin types (oily and dry -- including combination skin types) because it has a very low comedogenic rating.
+While it may not be as effective at killing off microbes and bacteria as apricot kernel oil, it’s a great carrier oil and can be blended with eucalyptus, lemon, and lavender oil to make a more potent mixture.

-It is usually used as the base for homemade DIY shampoo recipes (or an active ingredient) and helps to balance out the natural oils in your hair whilst nourishing the follicles from the roots to the tips with Vitamin E and B (which are essential to strong hair).
-It’s definitely more mild than apricot oil for hair but can be blended with the latter to make a more suitable ‘all-round’ treatment.
+It is usually used as the base for homemade DIY shampoo recipes (or an active ingredient) and helps to balance out the natural oils in your hair whilst nourishing the follicles from the roots to the tips with vitamin E and B (which are essential to strong hair).
+It’s definitely milder than apricot oil for hair.
+However, you can blend it with the latter to make a more suitable ‘all-round’ treatment.

-At the end of the day you should try to use apricot oil as a blending oil with almond and lemongrass or orange essential oil as it works best when combined.
-If you’re out of almond oil, then apricot oil will make a fine substitute and can be used in a variety of ways.
-I don’t use it often (I personally prefer the fruit in its natural state -- but that’s just me), except for when I’m feeling rundown or have dry itchy skin.
+At the end of the day, you should try to use apricot oil as a blending oil with almond and lemongrass or orange essential oil as it works best when combined.
+If you’re out of almond oil, then apricot oil will make a fine substitute.
+You can use it in a variety of ways.
+I don’t use it often (I personally prefer the fruit in its natural state -- but that’s just me), except for when I’m feeling run-down or have dry itchy skin.